eamiddlebrook/OrthoPhyl/README.md

 ```

 ### Other dependencies
 This reflects how I like to organize my machine, pick what works for you.
 The control_file.paths reflects this setup.
-If you choose to install the bellow packages in different locations, just change control_file.paths to reflect this.
+If you choose to install the below packages in different locations, just change control_file.paths to reflect this.
 ```
 cd ~/${Path_to_gits}/
 # Install ASTRAL